THE HISTORY OF MASA

 The Aztecs served the Spaniards “tlaxcalli,” a name they changed to “tortilla” in honor of the “little cake” of their homeland.
 Other masa-based dishes served were “chīllapītzalli” the Nahuatl words for “chili” and “flute” The dish eventually became known as enchiladas, and “chīlāquilitl” known today as chilaquiles.

-At Coyoacán the Spaniards also enjoyed the “tamalii,” a word they altered to “tamale.”
-The “wrapped food,” as the Nahuatl name translated, was filled with a variety of meats, seafood, vegetables, insects, worms, fungi, nuts and fruit and wrapped in corn husks, avocado leaves or banana leaves.
+At Coyoacán, the Spaniards also enjoyed the “tamalii,” a word they altered to “tamale.”
+The “wrapped food,” as the Nahuatl name translated, was filled with a variety of meats, seafood, vegetables, insects, worms, fungi, nuts and fruit and wrapped in corn husks or avocado leaves.
 These portable morsels would prove beneficial for the conquistadors’ future travels.

 Corn (batches of tamales and stacks of tortillas) was among the foods taken back to Europe.
 The plant quickly spread throughout France, Italy, southeastern Europe, and northern Africa.
 By 1575, corn was making its way into western China, and had become important in the Philippines and the East Indies.

 In 1845 the Republic of Texas was annexed to the United States and became the 28th state.
-The country’s borders shifted, but the Mexicans remained, along with their food and culture.
+The country’s borders shifted, but the Mexicans remained in the same spot, along with their food and culture.
 Taquerias of Tejas, now Texas, grew in popularity and spread throughout the southwest.
 When Mexico’s revolution of 1848 brought an influx of Mexican refugees to the states, the demand for Mexican food grew.

-Equivalent to that embarrassing 7th grade yearbook picture, the tortilla’s least flattering moment occurred in 1938.
-To make tortillas available to more Americans, El Paso began selling a canned version.
-Although almost extinct, canned tortillas are still manufactured by companies for survivalist rations.
+The tortilla’s least flattering moment occurred in 1938.
+To make tortillas available to more Americans when El Paso began selling a canned version.
+Canned tortillas are still manufactured by companies for survivalist rations.

 In the 1940s, electric motors powered wet-grain grinders began making masa for the first time.
 By the 1970s, tortilla-making machines produced hot tortillas every two seconds!
 Despite mechanization, corn tortillas in Mexico are still far from standardized.
 They are made from white, yellow, blue, or red corn and are anywhere from two inches to 12 inches in diameter.